-Open Home update
+Open Home feature

 You know how it goes.
 Sometimes, no one can show up for 10 minutes - and then 8 separate groups all arrive at once.
 You need an open home register you can whip out in seconds, and log every attendee’s details without breaking momentum.
 (And log them correctly, so you don’t end up with a long list of incomplete entries missing phone numbers.
 That makes it a bit difficult to follow up later.)
 This feature needs to be baby-bottom smooth, so we’ve removed all the prickly bits and made it super easy to add attendees.Simply tap Attendees and then Add Attendees.
 A screen will slide up, prompting you to enter the attendee’s first and last names, as well as an email or phone number - the bare minimum.
 You’ll also get the option to send an e-brochure here, but we’ll get to that a bit later.

 You’ll notice we’ve removed a bunch of fields from this stage of the process so that you can add more attendees, faster.
 Don’t worry, you can still add a price indication, enquiry source and interest level later.Click Add.
 A pop-up will appear, inviting you to edit the feedback (and add all of that extra stuff we just mentioned), add a private note or add another attendee.
 Or, you can tap Done and get out of the pop-up altogether.If you want to add more information later, simply tap the Attendee’s name and edit the record.
 All open home attendees will be added as contacts in Rex, ready for you to follow up and gather post-open home feedback - unless they’re already in your database.
 We want to keep your database spick and span, so we’ve programmed Rex to de-dupe any contact records.
 We won’t go into the nitty gritty behind this functionality, but have a read of our feature release if you want to know how it works.

 Our e-brochures not only package your listings beautifully, they make it even easier for potential buyers to contact you.
 Plus, they keep your brand front of mind - potential sellers come to open homes too, after all.
 It’s another chance to promote your services.
 Instead of waiting until you get back to the office to send an e-brochure from Rex, Pocket can automatically send an e-brochure as soon as you enter an attendee into your phone.
 Pretty nifty, hey?
 You probably noticed the Send ebrochure option on the Add Attendee screen above.
 You can manually tick and un-tick the option by tapping the blue circle, and have it one way or the other by default.
 You can do this in Settings.

 Bulk email or SMS

 There’ll be times when there’s simply too many people waiting to get through the front door.
 That’s when Pocket Kiosk will come in handy.
 It looks and feels just like Pocket, but it is completely separate.
 Pocket Kiosk is designed to be used on an iPad or Android tablet, and set up at an open home for attendees to sign themselves in - although it will work on both iOS and Android mobile phones.
 It automatically syncs up to Pocket and Rex, so you’ll be able to see each attendee’s details as soon as they’re entered.
 You’ll still be able to:

 - Log in and switch users